Frederick County's fallen: Remembering the three local men who lost their lives on 9/11

 "In a self-assessment for the Navy in August 2001, Ron had to list his personal goals," the email from his family members said.
 "He listed first nothing about work, but wrote, 'to be the best husband and father I can be.'
 There is no better image of Ron, no more fitting epitaph for him than what he gave for himself in those words."

-Mount Airy officials rededicated the area formerly known as Patriot Park to honor Ruth and Vauk in 2016, and leaders in the Mount Airy VFW chapter will rename its post in honor of Ruth on Saturday.
+Mount Airy officials rededicated the area formerly known as Patriot Park to honor Ruth and Vauk in 2016, and leaders in the Mount Airy VFW chapter renamed its post in honor of Ruth on Saturday.

 (0) comments